 Law enforcement agencies should carefully track every piece of property they seize—cash, car or any other item—for as long as they hold it.
 Careful property tracking serves two important purposes.
 First, it enables agencies to responsibly manage seized property, all of which will eventually either be returned to its owner or become public property via forfeiture.
 And second, it can help agencies, as well as state officials and legislators, evaluate the effectiveness, and cost-effectiveness, of their forfeiture programs.

-Notably, all 20 details graded here are recorded by at least one state or by the DOJ, indicating that such tracking is eminently doable.
+Arizona’s example, and the fact that all 20 details graded here are recorded by at least one other state or by the DOJ, indicates that such tracking is eminently doable.
 States that require little or no property tracking leave important information unknown.
-For example, agencies in just 11 states, as well as the DOJ, record whether forfeitures happen under civil or criminal procedures, and only six states track whether an individual whose property was seized was ever charged with a crime.
-Just four states and the DOJ record who, if anyone, filed a claim to retrieve seized property.
+For example, agencies in just 12 states, as well as the DOJ, record whether forfeitures happen under civil or criminal procedures, and only seven states track whether an individual whose property was seized was ever charged with a crime.
+Just six states and the DOJ record who, if anyone, filed a claim to retrieve seized property.

 Wherever agencies can self-finance through forfeiture, they should have to report how they spend the money within standard categories of law enforcement costs (drug abuse, crime, and gang prevention programs; investigation costs; and personnel or “other” operating costs; etc.), as well as their forfeiture fund’s balance at the close of the reporting period.